 AI has led to many new uses in different areas.
 Companies use AI to make smart systems and find fraud.
 Now, AI is a big part of our lives, from virtual assistants to tools for work.

 AI is making a big difference in many fields.
 In cars, it makes driving safer and more efficient.
-In health, it helps find diseases early.
-In finance, it fights fraud and helps with investments.
+Health, it helps find diseases early.
+Finance, it fights fraud and helps with investments.
 At home, it makes everyday tasks easier.

 As AI gets better, we talk more about its ethics and impact.
 Making sure AI is used right and fairly is key for everyone.